Fiat Chrysler, Peugeot owner PSA in talks to combine - source

 The Wall Street Journal first reported the discussions.
-Fiat Chrysler shares (FCAU.N) rose sharply after the report and were up more than 7.5% in late afternoon U.S. trading.
+Fiat Chrysler shares (FCAU.N) rose sharply after the report and ended up more than 7.5% in U.S. trading.
 The companies had no comment.

 Fiat Chrysler earlier this year broached a merger with French automaker Renault SA (RENA.PA) that ultimately collapsed.